 Figure 4.
 Sensing measurement instances of one burst of the bistatic sensing with the initiator in TX role.
 Per instance delayed delivery of the report.

 NOTE: The BRP frame is an Action No Ack frame.
-TBD to acknowledge delivery of the report

 Figure 5.
 DMG sensing procedure with three responders